erroronline1/caro/readme.md

     * Forms can link to other forms being displayed (e.g. process or work instructions) to have a quick glance and transparent transfer.
     * also see [Conversations](#conversations), [Calendar](#calendar), [Order](#order), [Files](#files), [Tools](#tools)
 * ISO 13485 6.2 Human resources
-    * Users can be attached documents.
-Intended use case is attachment of qualification certificates.
-A list of these documents can be viewed within the audit module.
+    * Users can be assigned skills and attached documents.
+Intended use case for documents are qualification certificates.
+A list of these skills and documents can be viewed within the audit module.
     * also see [Users](#users), [Tools](#tools)
 * ISO 13485 7.4.1 Procurement process
     * Procurement is guided through the application.
 Vendors and products can be added into the database.